12 Initiatives That Combine 3D Printing & Sustainability

 Founded in 2015, this young Dutch company developed SHR3D IT in 2017, a machine capable of transforming your plastic waste into 3D printable granules.
 It combines the capabilities of a shredder, capable of recycling 5.1 kilograms of plastic in just one hour.
 In addition to this innovative system, the startup has launched a machine that allows you to create your filament directly from these granules.
 3Devo offers a complete circular economy system that allows users to create their own 3D printing material.

-3. The Precious Plastic initiative from the Netherlands
+The Precious Plastic Initiative From the Netherlands is Fighting Plastic Pollution

 Still in the Netherlands, the Precious Plastic initiative aims to fight plastic pollution.
 The initiative developed machines that allow anyone to recycle plastic and also provides meetings for anyone who needs to learn how to use it.
 These solutions include a shredder, an extrusion system to create 3D printing filament, and an injection and compression machine.
 All machines are open source and can be easily assembled at home to encourage a majority of people to get involved against plastic pollution.